xcambar/shepherd-js/README.md

+# Shepherd-js

+Shepherd is module loader and dependency manager for your JS files.

+In two words, Shepherd-js puts fences around your javascript units.

-## What is shepherd ?
+## What is shepherd-js ?

-Shepherd is a module loader and dependency manager for your JS apps, that takes a radically different approach than similar projects, and can effectively port your JS code to both-side (client- AND server-side)
+Shepherd-js is a module loader and dependency manager for your JS apps, that takes a radically different approach than similar projects, and can effectively port your JS code to both-side (client- AND server-side)

 Shepherd is like no other module loader in many ways, including: